 Casa Tua, 403 S. Galena Street - Offering fine-dining on the Cooper Avenue pedestrian mall, Casa Tua is an upscale restaurant serving Northern Italian dishes.
 Locals select a sunny spot for happy hour every day from 4 to 6 p.m., and Aspen Music School students often perform nearby, adding to the heavenly atmosphere.

 Living Room Terrace at Hotel Jerome, 330 E. Main Street -- The newest addition to Aspen's outdoor dining scene is the renovated terrace at the historic Hotel Jerome.
 One of the largest outdoor areas in town and conveniently located on Main Street, the terrace is great for groups or long weekend afternoons of socializing.
-A carefully curated menu of salads, small bites, and some of the entrees locals love from Prospect and J Bar has something for everyone.
+A carefully curated menu of salads, small bites, and some of the entrees locals love from Prospect and J Bar means there is something for everyone.

 Looking for more?
-There's no shortage of other great locations around town that offer outdoor dining:
+There is no shortage of great restaurants around town that offer outdoor dining: